nagasudhirpulla/taming_python/blog/skills/sftp_python.md

 # ... do something
 ```

-## Get the list of filenames in a folder using 'listdir'
+## Get the list of filenames in remote folder using 'listdir'
 ```python
 import pysftp
 cnopts = pysftp.CnOpts()